 Sponsored by Strem Chemicals, Inc., the Strem Chemicals Award is presented to a Canadian citizen or landed immigrant who has made an outstanding contribution to inorganic chemistry, demonstrating exceptional promise, while working in Canada.

-The 2014 winner of the Strem Chemicals Award is:
+The 2017 winner of the Strem Chemicals Award for Pure or Applied Inorganic Chemistry is:

 Dwight Seferos is currently an associate professor of chemistry, chemical engineering, and Canada Research Chair in Polymer Nanomaterials at the University of Toronto.
 He completed a BSc in 2001 from Western Washington University, a PhD in 2006 University of California, Santa Barbara, and was an American Cancer Society Postdoctoral Fellow at Northwestern before beginning his independent career at the University of Toronto in 2009.
 Research in the Seferos group concerns the design, synthesis, characterization and device engineering of organometallic and organic materials, specifically those composed of selenophene and tellurophene.
 Seferos has authored or coauthored over 90 publications, holds numerous patents, and has been recognized by several national and international awards including the DuPont Young Professor Award and Alfred P. Sloan Research Fellowship.